mingislight/mingislight.github.io/_posts/2025-04-28-why-cloud-computing-matters-az-900.md

 Understanding identity, service health, and backup strategies helps me serve better.

+Each call is more than a technical issue.
+Behind it is a patient waiting, a nurse charting, or a family looking for answers.
+Serving well in IT means serving them.

 > In both technology and life, what truly matters happens beneath the surface.

 ---